Gertrude Denman, Baroness Denman

-Gertrude "Trudie" Mary Denman, Baroness Denman GBE (née Pearson; 7 November 1884 – 2 June 1954) was a British woman active in women's rights issues including the promotion of Women's suffrage in the United Kingdom.
-She was also the wife of Lord Denman, the 3rd Baron Denman, fifth Governor-General of Australia, and she officially named Australia's capital city Canberra in 1913.
+Gertrude Mary Denman, Baroness Denman GBE (née Pearson; 7 November 1884 – 2 June 1954) was a British women's suffragist and politician.
+Her husband was Lord Denman, the 3rd Baron Denman, fifth Governor-General of Australia, and she officially named Australia's capital city Canberra in 1913.

 Early life

 Nicknamed "Trudie", Pearson was the second child, and only daughter, of Weetman Pearson and Annie Pearson (later Viscount and Viscountess Cowdray).
 Her father was a successful businessman, initially in engineering, and later in the development of oilfields in Mexico, the production of munitions for the First World War, building the Sennar Dam on the Nile, as well as coal mining and newspaper publishing.

 Pearson's father was a staunch Liberal who supported causes such as free trade, Irish Home Rule and women's suffrage.
 Her mother was the daughter of a farmer from Bradford, Yorkshire and a feminist who was an active member of the executive of the Women's Liberal Federation.
 Annie, Viscountess Cowdray, was appointed GBE in 1932.

 The Pearson family had just moved to London when Trudie was born; her brother Harold was two years old.
 Two younger brothers, Clive and Geoffrey, were born in 1887 and 1891, respectively.
 Due to the worldwide business interests of their father, the Pearson children saw little of their parents and spent their early years in the care of a nanny and a governess.
 In 1894, when Trudie was ten years old, her father was made a baronet and purchased Paddockhurst, a modern country house and estate in Sussex.

 Trudie continued her education in London, both at a day school in Queen's Gate, and later at home in Carlton House Terrace with a series of governesses, while her brothers were educated away from home at boarding school.
 At the age of sixteen, Trudie completed her formal education at a finishing school in Dresden, Germany.

 The poet, broadcaster and socialite Nadja Malacrida was her cousin.